stone-payments/python-sre-challenge/README.md

-# Stone Python Developer Challenge
+# Stone Javascript/Typescript Developer Challenge

 ## Presentation

 Hello there Stone Candidates!

 To better assess your technical skills, we prepared this small challenge as part of our hiring process.

+You can do it in typescript or just javascript as well.

 ## The Challenge